-18. Large Group Discussion: Discuss the Symptoms and Causes of 4 Common Disabilities
+22. Large Group Discussion: Discuss the Symptoms and Causes of 5 Common Disabilities

-- Show photos of 4 common disabilities at the same time. - Ask the participants, "Have you seen people who look like this?" - Ask the participants, "What do you or people in your community believe are the causes of these types of disabilities?" - Write each answer and separate them into Medical and Non-Medical Columns like this:
+- Show photos of 5 common disabilities at the same time. - Ask the participants, "Have you seen people who look like this?" - Ask the participants, "What do you or people in your community believe are the causes of these types of disability?" - Write each answer and separate them into Medical and Non-Medical columns like this: